-- 12.1 DAFF Prosecution through Customs and Border Protection and the Australian Government Solicitor (AGS) - (a) DAFF and Customs and Border Protection will collaboratively assess the viability of each case referred and determine if a matter should be referred to AGS for further action in the courts.
-For offences under Quarantine legislation, DAFF will make the final decision whether to commence legal action against the offenders.
-DAFF will bear the cost incurred including legal costs as directed by AGS, in any such action taken.
+- 12.1 Joint DAFF and Customs and Border Protection prosecutions, will be undertaken through the Australian Government Solicitor (AGS) for summary matters. - (a) DAFF and Customs and Border Protection will assess the viability of each case and determine if a matter should be referred to AGS for further action in the courts. - (b) For offences under Quarantine legislation, DAFF will make the final decision whether to commence legal action against the offenders.
+DAFF will bear the cost incurred including legal costs as invoiced or advised by AGS, in any such action taken. - (c) Where the non-compliance involves a breach of Quarantine legislation only, and there is no evidence of a Customs and Border Protection offence, DAFF and Customs and Border Protection acknowledge that referral to the Commonwealth Director of Public Prosecutions may be required following investigation.
+In these situations the agencies will consult to determine the most appropriate course of action. - (d) Wherever possible, Customs and Border Protection will facilitate a record of interview when requested by DAFF to help determine and establish an offence, unless both agencies agree that particular circumstances exist that prevent this function from being achieved. - (e) Where a 'more serious' offence is established, Customs and Border Protection may prepare appropriate records of the interview and briefs of evidence in consultation with DAFF. - (f) DAFF will provide Customs and Border Protection with written authorisation to proceed with an action.

-- (b) Customs and Border Protection will facilitate a record of interview when requested by DAFF to help determine and establish an offence, unless both agencies agree that particular circumstances exist that prevent this function from being achieved. - (c) Where a 'more serious' offence is established, Customs and Border Protection may prepare appropriate records of the interview and briefs of evidence in consultation with DAFF. - (d) Customs and Border Protection and DAFF commit to a regular review of areas where resource reductions, new priority settings and resource contention is leading to concerns for the agencies. - (e) DAFF will provide Customs and Border Protection with written authorisation to proceed with an action. - (f) DAFF is responsible for the seizure of any prohibited biosecurity goods and for the security of any biosecurity-risk exhibits or evidence to be produced in Court. - (g) The Investigations and Enforcement area of DAFF may request Customs and Border Protection to assist in incidents involving an offence under the Quarantine Act 1908.
+- (g) DAFF is responsible for the seizure of any prohibited biosecurity goods and for the security of any biosecurity-risk exhibits or evidence to be produced in Court. - (h) DAFF's Investigations and Enforcement Program may request Customs and Border Protection's assistance in incidents involving an offence under the Quarantine Act 1908.
 Where possible, Customs and Border Protection will provide assistance upon such requests.
 Subsequent prosecution may either be conducted by DAFF through the Commonwealth Director of Public Prosecutions or through Customs and Border Protection and the AGS.